RMWinslow/lists/amazongames.md

 - Genesis Alpha One
 - A Knight's Quest
 - STick it to the Man!
+    - Good.
+2D Platformer.
+    - Great style, fun mechanics, but man, the character dialogue is just too long winded and on the nose.
 - The Occupation
 - Aurion: Legacy of the Kori-Odan
 - Victor VRan